ART 101. Engaging with Art. (1.5 h)

 ART 397.
 Advanced Topics In Studio Art.
 (1-4 h)

 Focus on selected studio projects, critical readings, and discussions on topics selected by members of department faculty.
+May be repeated for credit if topic varies.
 P-POI.